Key Performance Indicators

 Total Research Awards

 In alignment with Envisioning 2034’s Excellence in Research, Innovation, and Engagement, the University of Connecticut is expanding its research enterprise, recognizing that research excellence drives discovery, economic growth, and cross-sector innovation.
-UConn has expanded its internal seed funding programs to support researchers in securing larger external grants, including from the National Science Foundation.
-Research awards increased by more than $45 million in FY24 compared to FY23—bringing UConn closer to its 2030 goal of $500 million in total annual research funding.
+Given various external factors, Total Research Awards decreased by $54 million in Fiscal Year 25.
+At the same time, Total Research Expenditures increased by a record $41 million compared to last year, totaling $381 million.

 Endowment Market Value